eraldoforgoli/NFAtoDFAConverter/README.md

 Several test cases are given in *inputs* folder.

 ## Testing app with custom automata
-Edit nfa.file file, add your graph as shown above.
+Edit *nfa.file* file, add your graph as shown above.
 Run application.
-After compiling, the NFA and its according DFA will be drawn
+After compiling, the NFA and its according DFA will be drawn.

 ## Notice:
 The nodes should be named from 0 to n, otherwise an exception will be thrown.